DragonsNotIncluded/DragonsNotIncluded.github.io/content/post/wrath-ep18-looter-beware.md

 ---
-title: "Episode 17: A Rest from the Wicked"
+title: "Episode 18: Looter Beware"
-date: 2023-11-01
+date: 2021-06-03
-description: The party finally find a safe haven, will their new allies be able to help turn the tide against the demons?
+description: On the trail of the cult the party explore an abandoned apothecary.
+Will they find a vital clue or will the cult's trap ensnare them?
 author: Dungeon Master
 featured_image: "/img/dagon_temp_smallbi2bf.png"
 image: "/img/dagon_temp_smallbi2bf.png"